datajoint/datajoint-tutorials/README.md

 # Welcome to DataJoint tutorials!

-DataJoint is an open-source software and cloud platform to design, build and automate data analysis, pipelines and data sharing for neuroscience experiments.
+DataJoint is an open-source software to design, build and automate data analysis, pipelines and data sharing for neuroscience experiments and research labs.

-This document will guide you as a new DataJoint user through interactive tutorials organized in notebooks and written in Python.
+This document will guide you as a new DataJoint user through interactive tutorials organized in [Jupyter notebooks](https://jupyter-notebook.readthedocs.io/en/stable/) and written in [Python](https://www.python.org/).

-*Please note that these hands-on tutorials are friendly to non-expert users and no prior programming knowledge is required.*
+*Please note that these hands-on DataJoint tutorials are friendly to non-expert users and no prior programming knowledge is required.*

 ## Key learnings from the tutorials

 After completing this set of tutorials, you will gain real experience in the basics of the DataJoint framework.
-These skills will allow you to design, implement and manage data workflows effectively applied to your scientific research.
+These skills will allow you to design, implement and manage data pipelines effectively applied to your scientific research.

 Here is a summary of the content that you can expect to have learned: